materialsproject/fireworks/docs_rst/quickstart.rst

     lpad webgui

-Note that there are options to run the web site in a server mode.
+Note that there are options to run the web site in a server mode, try ``lpad webgui -h`` to see all the options.

 Python code
 ===========